Getting started with the SwiftUI NavigationSplitView

 }

-This will make the sidebar push and resize the main content to the right, instead of sliding in over it:
+This makes the sidebar push and resize the detail content, instead of sliding in over it:

 A screenshot of an iPad with a balanced sidebar

-I really like this style, and it also doesn’t suffer from the disappearing button that I mentioned earlier.
-The style really depends on your use case, though, so just pick the one you think fits your app best.
+I really like this style.
+It also doesn’t suffer from the disappearing button that I mentioned earlier.
+The style really depends on your use case, though, so just pick the one you like.

-Although the sidebar now works, we actually have a pretty serious bug, which you may have noticed in the screenshots above.
+Although the sidebar works, we actually have a pretty serious bug, which you may have noticed in the screenshots.
 Although we currently have the .firstPage screen selected, it doesn’t highlight in the sidebar.
-Also, the NavigationLink items don’t render as buttons, but as plain text.
+Also, the NavigationLink items don’t render as buttons.

 The reason why this happens is one of the subtle NavigationSplitView requirements that are easy to miss and hat can take a long time to track down.
 Luckily, it’s easy to fix.

-You see, while we do keep track of the current sidebar selection as a @State property and display it by switching over the cases in detailContent, we never bind the selection to the view hierarchy.
+While we do keep track of the current sidebar selection as a @State property and display it by switching over it in detailContent, we never bind the selection to the view hierarchy.
 This means that the navigation split view doesn’t know about the currently selected screen.

-To fix this, let’s add a selection parameter to the List that is rendered by the sidebarContent:
+To fix this, add a selection parameter to the List that’s rendered by the sidebarContent:

 var sidebarContent: some View {